 The House of Lords decided that the Courts should only not divide the assets equally if there is a good reason to do so.
 There is a cross check of equality to ensure there is no discrimination.
 The first duty of the Court is to apply the criteria in Section 25 in search of the “overarching objective of fairness” and that the first priority is to provide a home for the main child carer and the child(ren) whose welfare is the first consideration.

-and there is also another Guide which explains the process:
+There is also another guide which explains the process: